thiagoa/notes/C.md

 }
 ```

-What if the size passed to `fget` exceeds the variable?
-It errors, so
+What if the size passed to `fgets` exceeds the size of the variable?
-it should be avoided.
+It errors, so it should be avoided.

 ### scanf

-`scanf(format_string, ...)` - the format string captures the size of
+`scanf(format_string, ...)` - The format string captures the length of
 the string NOT including the null terminator.

 ```c